contino/docker-terraform/README.md

 Containerised Terraform CLI to ensure consistent local development and simple CD pipelines.

 ## Usage
-Run as a command using default `terraform` entrypoint:
+Run as a command using entrypoint:

-    docker run --rm contino/terraform --version
+    docker run --rm --entrypoint terraform contino/terraform --verison

-Run as a shell by overwriting default entrypoint and mounting current directory:
+Run as a shell and mount current directory as volumes:

-    docker run --rm -it -v $(pwd):/opt/app --entrypoint bash contino/terraform
+    docker run --rm -it -v ~/.aws:/root/.aws -v $(pwd):/opt/app contino/terraform bash

 Using docker-compose: